geseq/orderbook/README.md

 ## Limitations

 - 8 decimal places due to decimal library used.
 This should be fine for most use cases.
-- Consider [LMAX Disruptor](https://lmax-exchange.github.io/disruptor/) to maintain the throughput with a matching engine, although this level of thoughput is probably not necessary for most use cases.
+- Consider [LMAX Disruptor](https://lmax-exchange.github.io/disruptor/) to maintain the throughput while post-processing with a matching engine, although this level of thoughput is probably not necessary for most use cases.

 ## How do I use this?